Blobfolio/blob-common/wp/docs/IMAGE.md

 This function cleans up SVG code for safer inline insertion into your document.
 It fixes some common Illustrator bugs (like broken reference links and the generic `id="Layer_1"` definition), strips `DOCTYPE` headers, and reduces whitespace.
 Many additional options are available (see below).

+There is a corresponding shortcode that can be used inside a blog post: `common-clean-svg`.
+All the rendering options are the same, however any array types should be set as comma-separated strings.

+The shortcode has two additional options:
+ * `classes`: a comma-separated string of classes to apply to the `<figure>`.
+ * `attachment_id`: the attachment ID of the SVG.

 Note: this requires `DOMDocument` support.

 #### Arguments